 Chapman University is a great choice for students pursuing a Teacher Education Subject Specific degree.
 Students who graduate from this program report average early career wages of subject specific ed and mid-career wages of $64,134.
 Positioned in Orange, California, this institution is a strong option for students who enjoy the exhilaration of a significant city.

+Each year, somewhere around 84.0% freshmen get scholarships, with the typical award being $21,625.
 This school is well-known for the support of military personnel and is the 361 best in the country for veterans.
-Around 61.0% of Chapman applicants send their SAT scores, which average around 1,205.
-Want to know more about Chapman University's campus?
-Go on a virtual tour.
+See every one of Chapman University's rankings to learn more about the college.

 University of Redlands is among your best bets if you want to study Teacher Education Subject Specific.
-Grads of the subject specific ed program state that they receive average early career income of subject specific ed and mid-career income of $63,315.
+Students from the Teacher Education Subject Specific major at University of Redlands get 9.6% above the average graduate with the same degree.
 Situated in Redlands, California, this college is a logical final choice for students who enjoy the thrill of a major city.